 As Ice Warriors, Jim and his teams of citizen scientists gather environmental data toward the goal of improving our understanding of climate change and fostering greater stewardship of the planet.

-We at Spark have been experiencing his adventures vicariously through his stunning Spark Pages, such as this one, which tipped us off to his upcoming expedition, a treacherous 800-mile journey to the North Pole of Inaccessibility, aka the #LastPole.
+We at Adobe Spark have been experiencing his adventures vicariously through his stunning web pages made with Adobe Spark, such as this one, which tipped us off to his upcoming expedition, a treacherous 800-mile journey to the North Pole of Inaccessibility, aka the #LastPole.

 We caught up with Jim to learn more about his mission, his inspiration, and his incredible next adventure.